F: (724) 514-8954

 - U.S. District Court for the Western District of Pennsylvania

-Attorney Brad Mellor joined Bowles Rice in June 2018, bringing 30 years of experience to the firm’s Construction Law Team.
+An attorney with more than 30 years of experience, Brad Mellor focuses his practice on construction law, construction litigation and alternative dispute resolution.
 He is admitted to practice in Pennsylvania and Ohio, and works from the firm’s Southpointe, Pennsylvania office.

 He has worked on numerous projects ranging from major industrial and utility jobs to highway and bridge work, commercial buildings, schools, hospitals and residential construction.
 Brad has also assisted clients in a variety of real estate development issues.
 He has worked on projects, contracts and disputes in more than 20 states, Canada and Puerto Rico.